 Analytic Plan

-Study 1: Mega-analysis of longitudinal studies.
+Study 1: Propensity Score Matched mega-analysis of longitudinal studies.
 Confirmatory analyses will be tested using a series of multilevel Bayesian logistic regression models implemented using the brms (Bürkner, 2017, 2018) package in R (R core team, 2018).
 I will use the default priors for all fixed effects, which are "uninformative" priors meant to regularize the models.
 However, given the sample sizes in the present model, the data are likely to overwhelm these priors.
 I will use half Cauchy priors for Level 2 variances and LKJ Cholesky covariance priors for Level 2 covariances.

 The analysis phase will consist of three main parts, with interim steps to link these together: multiple imputation, propensity score matching, and tests of selection effects using multilevel Bayesian logistic regression models.